ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-serdes-config-script.md

 ## Running a SerDes Configuration Script

-> Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Select the **RIO Device** from the dropdown menu that corresponds to your interface module.
 2. Set the **Bitfile Path** to the bitfile that corresponds to your interface module.
 The default shipping bitfiles are in the 'FPGA Bitfiles' subfolder located in the project folder (created at the Project Root location specified in Project Creator).
 3. (Optional) Modify the **SerDes Script Utiltiy Server Configuration** controls.